-We have audited the accompanying financial statements of Blue Shield of California Foundation (a California nonprofit corporation) (the "Foundation"), which comprise the statement of financial position as of December 31, 2022, and the related statements of activities and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of Blue Shield of California Foundation (the "Foundation"), which comprise the statement of financial position as of December 31, 2023, and the related statements of activities and cash flows for the year then ended and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Blue Shield of California Foundation as of December 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Blue Shield of California Foundation as of December 31, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.